craigkelleher/Movie-Database-App/readme.md

 # CS-492-Final-Project
-Repository for CS 492 Final Project
+Repository for CS 492 Group Final Project

 **Introduction**
 The purpose of this project is to build a mobile application that allows users to get accurate movie information efficiently.
 The app will have a homepage that will allow the users to see the movies that are trending.
 Also, It will allow users to select a genre of movies to be displayed that will be shown based on their popularity.
 Furthermore, the